Minsara Kanna: Production

-The story and dialogue of Minsara Kanna were written by M. A. Kennedy, and the screenplay by K. S. Ravikumar.
+The story and dialogue of Minsara Kanna were written by M. A. Kennedy, and the screenplay by director K. S. Ravikumar.
 The film's title was derived from a song from Ravikumar's previous directorial Padayappa (1999).
 It remains the only collaboration to date between Ravikumar and Vijay, with the actor mentioning he was delighted with the pace and commitment that the director injected into production.
 Priya Gill was initially approached, before debutant Monica Castelino got the opportunity to feature.
 This was one of the last film roles of child actress Bhavana, who later shifted to television.
 Shooting took place in locations including Ooty, Austria, Germany, and Switzerland; a few scenes were shot in the Alps area.

 Soundtrack

 The soundtrack was composed by Deva.
 The song "Un Per Solla" attained popularity.